fingenito/CMLS_Harmocoder/README.md

 ## Usage

-1. Launch the JUCE application.
+1. Launch the  application.
 A window with controls for the harmonizer parameters should appear.
 2. Adjust the parameters using the JUCE user interface or the physical controls connected to the Arduino.
 3. Use SuperCollider to send audio signals to the harmonizer and listen to the output.

-## Troubleshooting

-- Ensure the Arduino is properly connected and recognized by the computer.
-- Verify all wires are securely connected and the potentiometers and buttons are functioning correctly.
-- Check error messages in SuperCollider and JUCE to identify any issues.

-## Contributing

-We welcome contributions!
-If you would like to improve this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a branch for your changes (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -m 'Add a feature'`).
-4. Push the branch (`git push origin feature/your-feature-name`).
-5. Create a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For more information or questions, you can contact the development team at: devteam@example.com.

 ---